Chargers Soccer Club Lakewood Ranch (CSC)

-The primary goal of the CSC recreational soccer program is to offer every player the opportunity to enjoy participating in the game of soccer within a learning/teaching environment.
+The primary goal of the Chargers recreational soccer program is to offer every player the opportunity to enjoy participating in the game of soccer within a learning/teaching environment.
 Our recreational program is not about winning, it is about teaching, so that the young players have fun, learn to love the game of soccer and become as skilled of a player as possible.

 Our recreational soccer program is for children between the ages of 4 and 12 and provides an environment to play soccer in a fun and organized format.
 Our recreational soccer program is considered an In-House Recreational league.

 Age Group Assignments

 One of the identifying factors of recreational soccer is the distribution of talent across the same age group.
 We train our players first in age, then in ability within large pools of players with higher coaching ratios.